david-zip/notes-misc/dynamic-masking.md

 ### Hash Data Masking

 One can return a hash value to mask columns for unauthorized users.
 One drawback of hash masking is that the results may cause collisions (check what this is).

-The two functions are synonymous.
+The following two functions are synonymous.

 ```sql
 SHA2(dataColumn, digest_size)